-To apply for our undergraduate courses you must apply through UCAS.
-The UCAS handbook and details on applying should be obtained from your school or college.
-If you have left school/college or are a mature entrant, you should visit their website (www.ucas.com) for information on applying.
+To apply for our full time undergraduate courses you must apply through UCAS.
+Your school or college should be able to give you guidance on the application process.
+If you have left school/college or are a mature entrant, you should visit the UCAS website for information on applying.

 Entry requirements are specific to each course, for more information on entry requirements please visit the specific page for the course you wish to study.